vatpac-technology/sops/docs/aerodromes/Melbourne (YMML)/coordination.md

 # ML ADC / ML TCU
 ### Auto Release

 Auto Release shall be used for aircraft that are:
 a) Departing from a runway nominated on the ATIS; and
-b) Issued A Procedural SID; and
+b) Issued a Procedural SID; and
-c) Assigned A050.
+c) Assigned A050; or

 Any aircraft that don't meet these criteria must be coordinated to ML TCU with a "Next" Call

 !!! example
-    ML TWR -> ML TCU: "Next, ABC"
+    ML ADC -> ML TCU: "Next, ABC"
-    ML TCU -> ML TWR: "ABC, Track Extended Centreline"
+    ML TCU -> ML ADC: "ABC, Track Extended Centreline"
-    SY TWR -> SY TCU: "Track Extended Centreline, ABC"
+    ML ADC -> ML TCU: "Track Extended Centreline, ABC"
-    SY TWR -> ABC: "ABC, Track Extended Centreline 340 degrees, Runway 34, Cleared for Takeoff"
+    ML ADC -> ABC: "ABC, Track Extended Centreline 340 degrees, Runway 34, Cleared for Takeoff"
-    ABC -> SY TWR: "Track Extended Centreline 340 degrees, Runway 34, Cleared for Takeoff, ABC"
+    ABC -> ML ADC: "Track Extended Centreline 340 degrees, Runway 34, Cleared for Takeoff, ABC"
     `AIP GEN 3.4 6.16.6 3h`

+### Runway Change
+Any Runway change must be prior coordinated to MAE and EN TWR.